Crossmint/crossmint-402-starter/events-concierge/README.md

-# Secret Vault MCP
+# Event RSVP MCP

 **A reference implementation for autonomous agent-to-agent payments using Crossmint smart wallets and the x402 protocol.**

-This demo shows how AI agents can autonomously handle paid API calls without user intervention: no private keys, no manual approvals, just HTTP and smart contracts doing their thing.
+This demo shows how AI agents can autonomously handle paid event RSVPs without user intervention: no private keys, no manual approvals, just HTTP and smart contracts doing their thing.

 ## Your Use-Case